GrumpyDeveloper007/GlutenPOC/readme.md

 POC MAUI application for android.

-## Gluten.Core

-Multiple projects that contain key core functionality.

 ## Gluten.Data

 Contains classes for the data model

+## Gluten.Core

+Contains functionality that is used by most projects.

-## Gluten.DataProcessing
+## Gluten.Core.DataProcessing

 Provides services and helpers to process data extracted from Facebook.

+## Gluten.Core.LocationProcessing

+Provides services and helpers to process and extract data from google maps.

 ## Gluten.FBModel

-Contains data structures that represent a snapshot of FB models
+Contains data structures that represent a snapshot of FB models.

 ## TODO